SincerelyFair/roblox-username-checker/README.md

-# roblox-username-checker
+# Roblox Available Usernames Checker
-a proxyless python script which checks for valid and taken roblox usernames fast and no rate limits
+a proxyless python script which efficiently checks for valid and taken roblox usernames using roblox API without rate limits.